Artemy Tereshchenko: Crimean War and aftermath

 In 1853, the Crimean War began.
 Emperor Nikolai I was faced with maintaining the expedition corps of the Russian army in the difficult conditions of the Crimean peninsula, which was in the hands of the sultan.
-As he knew Tereshchenko to be an old soldier who was familiar with the area, the Tsar instructed chumak Tereshchenko to supply the Crimean contingent of the Russian troops with bread and firewood.
+As he knew Tereshchenko to be an old soldier who was familiar with the area, the Tsar instructed him to supply the Crimean contingent of the Russian troops with bread and firewood.
 For three years, including during the difficult days of the Siege of Sevastopol, Tereshchenko kept the supplies coming.

+Using huge profits earned during the war, the Tereshchenkos invested his capital in purchase of land and construction of sugar factories.
+Following the abolition of serfdom, they acquired properties of numerous aristocrats, who couldn't compete in the new circumstances.
+In 1872 the Tereshchenko Brothers Society of Sugar and Raffinade Factories was established.

+In 1870 Artemy Tereshchenko was ennobled according to a personal decree of emperor Alexander II.
+According to the act, the family received its own coat of arms depicting two lions, two golden coins and three ears of grain, symbolizing the family's contribution to the development of agriculture.

 Charity work

 Tereshchenko funded the construction of a vocational school, male and female gymnasiums, a pedagogical institute, a bank, the free hospital of St. Euphrosyne, an orphanage, and Three Anastasias Cathedral.

 Honors and awards

 Tereshchenko became a guild merchant.
 Emperor Alexander II of Russia issued a royal decree on 12 May, 1870, by which, for special services and charitable activities, Tereshchenko and all his offspring of the male line were made hereditary nobility of the Russian Empire.
 He was also awarded a gold medal by the Holy Synod.